 “I just see the need,” she said.
 “We all need to do more and so many of us are capable of it.”

 For Allison these aren’t hollow words; she backs them up with action.
-Over the past two holiday seasons, the star lacrosse player has worked with her fellow athletes at Barnstable High School, organizing drives to collect socks, diapers and canned goods for clients in HAC’s shelters.
+Over the past two holiday seasons, the star lacrosse player has worked with her fellow athletes at Barnstable High School, organizing drives to collect socks, diapers and canned goods for clients in Housing Assistance’s shelters.